The list below is a fairly basic description of the different types of scrap we buy.

 Scrap Steel and Appliances

-If you are wanting to dispose of scrap steel and black iron such as fridges and washing machines or just general light gauge steel, please be aware that we DO NOT recycle these metals for free.
-For more information and pricing please follow the link below.
+If you are wanting to dispose of scrap steel and black iron such as fridges and washing machines or just general light gauge steel, please be aware that we DO NOT pay for these metals.
+For more information please follow the link below.